Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

 On the other hand, for relatively high-mass stars which undergo stable mass transfer, the accretion rate is much lower, $\dot{M}\sim 10^{-6} M_{\rm BH,6}^{2/3}\mspy$ (for typical stars with $M_*\sim 1\Msun$), which makes them much harder to be electromagnetically detected (especially considering that the accretion will likely be in the RIAF regime with low radiative efficiency).
 However, these sources are long-lived with a typical lifetime of the order $t_{\rm GW}\sim 10^5\rm\,yr$, and hence their number density is of the order $10^6\mr{\,Gpc^{-3}}(\mc{R}_{\rm EMRI}/10\mr{\, Gpc^{-3}\,yr^{-1}})$.
-They can be detected by future space-based GW detectors such as LISA.
-Under our fiducial rate of $\mc{R}_{\rm EMRI}\sim 10\mr{\, Gpc^{-3}\,yr^{-1}}$, EMRIs provide a minimum accretion rate for low-mass BHs in about 10\% of their cosmic history even when there is no conventional gas-fed AGN; there also should be a number of EMRI-fed weakly active low-mass BHs in relatively nearby ($\lesssim 10\rm\,Mpc$) dwarf galaxies.
+Unfortunately, even for a source at a distance of 10 Mpc, they cannot be detected by future space-based GW detector LISA, mainly because the stars get tidally disrupted at GW frequencies near or below $0.1\rm\, mHz$ before reaching the optimal band (near $1\rm\, mHz$) for LISA sensitivity.
+Under our fiducial rate of $\sim\!
+10\mr{\, Gpc^{-3}\,yr^{-1}}$, EMRIs provide a minimum accretion rate for low-mass BHs in about 10\% of their cosmic history even when there is no conventional gas-fed AGN; there also should be a number of EMRI-fed weakly active low-mass BHs in relatively nearby ($\lesssim 10\rm\,Mpc$) dwarf galaxies.
 If a fraction of these BHs are rapidly rotating, it is likely that the geometrically thick RIAF launches a relativistic jet via the \citet{blandford77_BZ_jet} mechanism.
 These sources may be unveiled by radio surveys.